IBMDeveloperMEA/Loan-Bank-Transactions-Cognos-Embedded/README.md

   <img width="1280" alt="Screen Shot 2021-07-13 at 12 04 59 PM" src="https://user-images.githubusercontent.com/15332386/125415684-0eb418b9-52fe-43dd-9f75-40fd3582fc1c.png">

  Now notice that the **Loan Amount** values are summed (This is done by default).
 We can change it to average instead of sum.
 On the top you will see 3 different tabs: **Filters**, **Fields** and **Properties**.
 These tabs help us to customize our visualizations.
-Click on **Fields**, and then on the `...` icon next to **Loam Amount** under the **y-axis**.
+Click on **Fields**, and then on the `...` icon next to **Loan Amount** under the **y-axis**.
 Choose **Summarize** and then **Average**.

   <img width="843" alt="Screen Shot 2021-07-13 at 12 10 01 PM" src="https://user-images.githubusercontent.com/15332386/125416601-21df22b1-a2a8-4ccf-aa69-df0b1c4dcc84.png">

 Let's change this visualization to a pie chart.
 Above the visualization there is button and next to it you see the type of the current chart that you are using.
-Click on it, and click on **All Visalizations**.
+Click on it, and click on **All Visualizations**.
 Select **Pie**.
 Now we have a pie chart instead of a line graph.

 <img width="946" alt="Screen Shot 2021-07-13 at 12 29 57 PM" src="https://user-images.githubusercontent.com/15332386/125419481-a0ea79fb-18da-4728-8e48-262ff637b363.png">

 We can see that loans amounts are the highest for **business**, **repairs** and **other** purposes, and are lowest **new cars** and used **cards**

-Now let's add a title to this visulization.
+Now let's add a title to this visualization.
 Next to the button that allows us to change the visualization type, there is a button that allows to to add a title.
 Click on it and give a title to your visualization.

 <img width="840" alt="Screen Shot 2021-07-13 at 12 35 58 PM" src="https://user-images.githubusercontent.com/15332386/125419957-639eea7a-93b0-4f0e-800e-4f54de99a6f0.png">

-### Creating the second visuzalization
+### Creating the Second Visualization
 This time we will use another way to create a visualization.
 From the left side, click on the **Visualization** button, drag and drop **Stacked bar**

 <img width="879" alt="Screen Shot 2021-07-13 at 12 43 29 PM" src="https://user-images.githubusercontent.com/15332386/125421173-7e09fe9e-2a4d-4769-b6e4-613fbbc64899.png">